Avro Lancaster: Bombs

 An important feature of the Lancaster was its unobstructed 33 ft long bomb bay.
 At first, the heaviest bomb carried was the 4000 lb high capacity HC "Cookie".
 Bulged doors were added to 30 per cent of B.Is to allow the aircraft to carry 8000 lb and later 12000 lb "Cookies".
 The Lancaster also carried a variety of smaller weapons, including the Small Bomb Container (SBC) which held 236 4 lb or 24 30 lb incendiary and explosive incendiary bomblets; 500 lb and 1000 lb General Purpose High Explosive (GP/HE) bombs (these came in a variety of designs); 1850 lb parachute deployed magnetic or acoustic mines, or 2000 lb armour-piercing (AP) bombs; 250 lb Semi-Armour-Piercing (SAP) bombs, used up to 1942 against submarines; post-1942: 250 lb or 500 lb anti-submarine depth charges.

 In 1943, 617 Squadron was created to carry out Operation Chastise, the raid against the Ruhr dams.
 This unit was equipped with B.III (Specials), officially designated the "Type 464 (Provisioning)", modified to carry the 9250 lb "Upkeep" bouncing bomb.
 The bomb bay doors were removed and the ends of the bomb bay were covered with fairings.
 "Upkeep" was suspended on laterally pivoted, vee-shaped struts which sprang apart beamwise when the bomb-release button was pressed.
 A drive belt and pulley to rotate the bomb at 500 rpm was mounted on the starboard strut and driven by a hydraulic motor housed in the forward fairing.
 The mid-upper turret was removed and a more bulbous bomb aimer's blister was fitted; this, as "Mod.
 780", later became standard on all Lancasters, while the bombsight was replaced by a simple aiming device that consisted of a simple triangle of wood with a peephole at one corner and a nail in each of the other corners such that at the correct distance the nails coincided with the towers on the dams.
 Because each dam was a different width between the towers, each plane carried two or three different sights.
 Two Aldis lights were fitted in the rear bomb bay fairing, aimed forward so the bomb aimer could see the converging lights below his blister in the nose; the optimum height for dropping "Upkeep" was 60 ft and, when shone on the relatively smooth waters of the dam's reservoirs, the light beams converged into a figure 8 when the Lancaster was flying at the correct height.

+The Type 464 Lancaster was also fitted with VHF radios (normally reserved for fighters) so that Gibson, the squadron leader, could control the operation while over the target, an early example of what became the master bomber role.